-Note: Does not include return trips with the exception of Magellan due to circumnavigation.
+Note: Does not include return trips except for Magellan due to circumnavigation.

 - Western maritime route.
 Christopher Columbus, funded by the Spanish Crown (the expedition’s cost estimated to be the equivalent of one million dollars in today’s money), was looking for a western route to Asia, but stumbled upon the Americas (in the Bahamas, Cuba, and Hispaniola) in 1492, believing to have reached India.
 This was an outcome of a cartographic error overestimating the size of the Eurasian landmass and thinking that the earth’s circumference was about 25% smaller.
 Thus, according to Colombus, India was about 4,000 km west of Spain as opposed to 16,000 km in reality.
 The reason why the Caribbean was reached first, even if the coast of Labrador is closer, is related to prevailing winds and sea currents on the North Atlantic.
 In 1497, the explorer Ferdinand Cabot, funded by England, would also try to reach Asia looking for a northern route.
 This venture was also unsuccessful as the coasts of Newfoundland and Labrador were reached instead.
 In 1519, Magellan embarked on an expedition to find the western maritime route to Asia.
 He reached the Pacific Ocean by rounding the southern tip of South America (1520) and by going through the strait that will later bear his name.
 After crossing the Pacific Ocean, he was killed in 1521 in Southeast Asia (Philippines).
 However, one of his ships made the trip back to Europe through the Cape of Good Hope and completed the first round-the-world journey in history (1522).
 This led Spain to conquer the Philippines between 1565 and 1571 and set their colonial capital at Manila.
 By using the isthmus of Panama as an overland route between the Atlantic and Pacific oceans, the western maritime route to Asia was established.
 Being able to cross the Atlantic incited the Portuguese to look for an eastern maritime route.